eznix86/calx-docker/README.md

     **Note: to run in attached mode for debugging, remove `-d` from your desired run command.**

 8. Open a browser to [http://localhost:3000](http://localhost:3000), or your defined NEXT_PUBLIC_WEBAPP_URL.
-The first time you run Cal.com, a setup wizard will initialize.
+The first time you run Calx.mu, a setup wizard will initialize.
 Define your first user, and you're ready to go!

 ## Configuration